soonaverse/soonaverse-lib/README.md

 ## API

 ### GET: getNftsByIotaAddress
-Find all NFT IOTA Address owns.
+Get all NFTs owned by an IOTA Address.
 You can pass an array with up to 10 IOTA Addresses.
 ```
 getNftsByIotaAddress([
     'iota1qryv5aqy0p7lcr7djn8fea9cl4rqqv3xxcqah0erc2gdee3czm6wcmln3fp'